ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 6. After some time period, move all jobs to the topmost queue

 ### Proportional / Fair Share
 The proportional or fair share scheduler is known as a lottery scheduler.
 Tickets are used to represent the share of a resource that a process should receive.
+The randomness is a feature since it means the scheduler cannot be abused.